-The Cities, Suburbs & Schools Project is both an undergraduate seminar and an ongoing research collaboration based at Trinity College in Hartford, Connecticut.
-Students, staff, and faculty work with community partners to better understand the relationship between private housing and public schooling over time in the metropolitan Hartford region.
-The project is led by Jack Dougherty, associate professor of educational studies at Trinity.
+The Cities, Suburbs & Schools Project is both an undergraduate seminar and a research collaboration based at Trinity College in Hartford, Connecticut.
+Students, staff, and faculty work with community partners to better understand the relationship between schooling and housing over time in the metropolitan Hartford region.
+This site features: